testthedocs/redactor/docs/about.rst

 About
 =====

-A Testing Framework For ReStructuredText Based Dodumentation.
+A Testing Framework For ReStructuredText Based Documentation.

 .. note::

-   - This project started to improve the quality of the `Plone documentation <https://docs.plone.org>`_.

    - It is heavily opinionated on personal preferences.